StreamFinder - Gauge Tables

 site gives precise rainfall info for all locations.
 See at end of the tables for how to use this site.
 Otherwise there is only a sprinkling of rain gauges outside of the western Piedmont, so this space may be blank.
 [County names are in brackets].

-- Click here for a map of the run - drawn by Ron Canter - c 1985.
+- Click on the word Map to see the stream, drawn by Ron Canter - c 1985.

 USGS Precipitation Gauges